Governor Daniel K. Tarullo

 All of this work on resolution, both domestic and international, is important and necessary.
 But we must be realistic about what it can accomplish.
 In light of what has happened over the past two years, it is imperative that governments convince markets that they can and will put large financial firms into a resolution process rather than bail out creditors and shareholders.
 Yet no one can guarantee that future resolutions of systemically important firms will proceed smoothly or predictably.
 Resolution mechanisms must be understood not as silver bullets, but as critical pieces of a broader agenda directed at systemic risk and the too-big-to-fail problem.

-Report and Recommendations of the Cross-Border Bank Resolution Group (Basel, Switzerland: Basel Committee, September); and Financial Stability Forum (2009), FSF Principles for Cross-Border Cooperation on Crisis Management (Basel, Switzerland: FSF, April).
+2. See Basel Committee on Banking Supervision, Cross-Border Bank Resolution Group (2009), Report and Recommendations of the Cross-Border Bank Resolution Group (Basel, Switzerland: Basel Committee, September); and Financial Stability Forum (2009), FSF Principles for Cross-Border Cooperation on Crisis Management (Basel, Switzerland: FSF, April).
 (The Financial Stability Forum subsequently was renamed the Financial Stability Board.)
 The Basel Committee’s Cross-border Resolution Group released its report and recommendations today, and the FSB will present a final report and recommendations to the G-20 in October.
 Return to text